Materials-Consortia/OPTIMADE/optimade.rst

 Definition providers MUST provide a canonical property definition for all custom fields they define using the OPTIMADE `Property Definitions`_ format.
 Definition providers MUST also list these definitions in the relevant :endpoint:`/info/<entry_type>` endpoint of the index meta-database for that provider.
-They may also provide human-readable webpages for their definitions.
+They MAY also provide human-readable webpages for their definitions.

-Definition-provider-specific fields MAY be fully described at the relevant :endpoint:`/info/<entry_type>` endpoint (see section `Entry Listing Info Endpoints`_) but can also rely on the canonical definitions provided by the definition provider, provided they return an ``$id`` for the field that resolves to the relevant OPTIMADE property definition.
+Definition-provider-specific fields MAY be fully described at the relevant :endpoint:`/info/<entry_type>` endpoint (see section `Entry Listing Info Endpoints`_), but can also rely on the canonical definitions provided by the definition provider, provided they return an ``$id`` for the field that resolves to the relevant OPTIMADE property definition.

 URL Encoding